RyanCCJ/sRNAanalyst/README.md

 - Includes literature data such as NGS raw-read, reference, and a portion of the nematode target list for reference.

 > [!NOTE]
 > All uploaded data and analysis results will be retained for only **3 days**.
 Please make sure to record your job ID.
-If you have additional requirements, consider exploring our [Docker version]().
+If you have additional requirements, consider exploring our [Docker version](https://github.com/RyanCCJ/sRNAanalyst/tree/master/docker).

 ## Documentation
 To see full documentation, please check this project's [wiki](https://github.com/RyanCCJ/sRNAnalyst/wiki).

 ## Requirements
+Running sRNAanalyzer require Linux or MacOS.
+Other Unix environments will probably work but have not been tested.
+Windows users can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 - Python >= 3.5
 - numpy >= 1.12
 - seaborn >= 0.9, < 0.12